igus honors energy chain applications as part of its ninth Vector Awards

 The silver vector was awarded to U.S. company TDK RF Solutions for its vehicle-in-the-loop (VIL) test rig for driver assistance technologies.
 The rig includes a turntable, surrounded by antennas that expose the vehicle to high electric fields.
 To guide the control cables and compressed air hoses along the system’s five axes, engineers used igus 1400 series energy chains, which they wound into spring cable reels from the igus e-spool series.

-Additional winners include French company MECAoctet, which received the bronze vector for its movable nightclub ceiling with igus e-spool products, as well as Bear Machines, which received the green vector for its environmentally friendly vehicle tire recutting machine, which includes chainflex cables and E2 e-chain cable carriers.
+Additional winners include French company MECAoctet, which received the bronze vector for its movable nightclub ceiling with igus e-spool® products, as well as Bear Machines GmbH, which received the green vector for its environmentally-friendly vehicle tire recutting machine, which includes chainflex cables and E2 e-chain cable carriers.

-All information about the competition and all submissions can be found at www.igus.com/vector.

 Filed Under: Awards • acquisitions